 Music and corporate worship are integral parts of campus life at Patrick Henry College.
 The student body gathers for chapel every Monday, Wednesday, and Friday to hear a message from scripture and to worship through song.
 The Chapel Guild, composed entirely of students, is broken down into groups of three to six people.
 Each smaller group is under the direction of a student leader.
 Guild groups are responsible for combining the elements of worship into thoughtful sequences which encourage participation.
 Additionally, the guild leader is responsible for directing worship each chapel service.
-All of the Guild groups meet corporately on a weekly basis with Dr. Steven McCollum to discuss the meaning and significance of worship in the church and how the chapel program can be improved.
+All of the Guild groups meet corporately on a weekly basis to discuss the meaning and significance of worship in the church and how the chapel program can be improved.

 Chapel Guild members are characterized by stewardship, hearts for service, and a desire to encourage fellow students in the gospel.
 If possible, students are expected to serve in their three to six person Guild group for a full year.